 As a self-taught designer who creates handmade fine jewelry using natural materials; including precious and semi–precious stones, bone, exotic woods, leather, mother of pearl and precious metals, Alcantara has a reputation for crafting magical, whimsical, modernist pieces that convey a feeling of exoticism and an adventurous spirit.
 The primary source of his inspiration comes from the individualist modern woman who celebrates her inherent femininity and personal power.

-Previous collaborations with Oscar de la Renta, Balmain Haute Couture Paris, J. Mendel Paris and Mary McFadden helped establish Alcantara’s namesake label, which was officially launched at the end of 2002 at Bergdorf Goodman.
+Previous collaborations with Oscar de la Renta, Balmain Haute Couture Paris, and J. Mendel Paris helped establish Alcantara’s namesake label, which was officially launched at the end of 2002 at Bergdorf Goodman.
 In 2004 he was accepted into the Council of Fashion Designers of America (CFDA).

 Having received more than 900 pages of editorial coverage, Alcantara’s creations are considered totally modern, chic and sensual.
 “It all comes to life with the woman who wears my jewelry in her unique way and mixes in her energy,” said Alcantara.
 “The result is pure heaven!”